eProsima/Micro-CDR/README.md

     }
 ```

-Note: to change the default endianness of funcions without the *endian* tag, use the *endianness* member of the *Microbuffer* structure.
+Note: to change the default endianness of functions without the *endian* tag, use the *endianness* member of the *Microbuffer* structure.

 ## Supported types